themesberg/flowbite/content/components/bottom-bar.md

 nextLink: components/breadcrumb/
 ---

-The bottom navigation component can be used to allow menu items and certain actions to be done by the user by using a fixed bar positioning to the bottom side of your page.
+The bottom bar component can be used to allow menu items and certain control actions to be performed by the user through the usage of a fixed bar positioning to the bottom side of your page.

-Check out multiple examples of the bottom navigation component based on various styles, sizes, and content and leverage the utility classes from Tailwind CSS to integrate into your own project.
+Check out multiple examples of the bottom navigation component based on various styles, controls, sizes, content and leverage the utility classes from Tailwind CSS to integrate into your own project.

-Most of following examples are recommended for usage only on mobile or tablet devices but you can also choose to use it on larger screens if you don't mind the extra white space.

-## Default bottom navbar
+## Default bottom bar

 Use the default bottom navigation bar example to show a list of menu items as buttons to allow the user to navigate through your website based on a fixed position.
 You can also use anchor tags instead of buttons.